qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ## Some arguments

 - "Rust doesn't ensure safety of `unsafe` code, so using `unsafe` defeats the purpose of using Rust".
 No. If you keep the amount of `unsafe` small, then when memory/thread safety issue happens, you can inspect these small amount of `unsafe` code.
 In C/C++ you need to inspect all related code.
 It's still not recommended to use many `unsafe` in Rust.
+- "There are sanitizers in C/C++ that help me catch memory safety bugs and thread safety bugs, so Rust has no value."
+No. Some memory safety and thread safety bugs only trigger in production environments and in client's computers, but don't reproduce in test environment.
+There are [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug) [^about_heisenbug].
 - "Using arena still face the equivalent of 'use after free', so arena doesn't solve the problem".
-No. Arenas can make these bugs much more deterministic than the use-after-free in C/C++, prevent memory-safety [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug) [^about_heisenbug], making debugging much easier.
+No. Arenas can make these bugs much more deterministic than raw use-after-free bugs, preventing them from becoming Heisenbugs, making debugging much easier.
 - "Rust borrow checker rejects your code because your code is wrong."
 No. Rust can reject valid safe code.
 - "Doubly-linked list is useless."
 No. It can be useful in many cases.
 Linux kernel uses them.
 But often trees and hash maps can replace manually-implemented doubly-linked list.
 - "Circular reference is bad and should be avoided."
 No. Circular reference can be useful in many cases.
 Circular reference do come with risks.